rafal-szypulka/b2m-nodejs/docs/logging.md

 >After testing of the logging features, stop the application.

-Commit your changes to your GiHub repository:
+Commit your changes to your GitHub repository:

 ```
 cd /root/b2m-nodejs